-- This move strengthens your grip in a way that carries over to everyday tasks, such as carrying groceries.
+- Strengthens your grip in a way that carries over to everyday tasks, such as bringing in the groceries.

-- The farmer’s carry taxes your core as you stabilize yourself in motion.
+- Taxes your core as you stabilize yourself in motion.

 How to Do the Farmer’s Carry

 The reduced range of motion for rack pulls allows you to use more weight than regular deadlifts, which is great if you’re looking to improve your grip strength and lockout strength for standard deadlifts.
-Start with a double overhand grip first and when your grip starts to fail, go with a mixed grip, making sure to switch sides to maintain balance and symmetry.
+You can utilize a variety of grip and stance widths to customize the rack pull to your body and training needs.

 Benefits of the Rack Pull

-- You’ll also improve your ability to lock out a deadlift.
+- Improves your ability to lock out your deadlifts.

 How to Do the Rack Pull